Photo

 Photography

-Notes.-- Currently there is snow throughout the NP down to about 3,000 foot elevation, and at lower elevations during periods in the winter.
+The trails will be almost snow-free below 5,-6,000 feet into October and intermittently in snow until the first seasonal snow, usually mid-November to mid-December.
+The snow level will drop from there to 3-4,000 feet by december.
 You should always check the NPS Website for the latest trail conditions through the winter as the weather and conditions can change quickly and severely overnight or during the day.
 You should always be prepared with your gear, be flexible with your plans and have emergency equipment.

 Photo Ops.-- The photo locations and opportunities in the Paradise area are diverse and plentiful.
 As noted, there's something for every photographer, plus a few more in the area.
 The problem for the photographer is to focus your location foron your interests and work with all the other photo locations and opportunities.